Feng Shui Basics

 Muted gold + Moss green + Oat

-Best used in smaller touches, such as a lamp, frame, or bowl, so the corner feels brighter without turning flashy.
+Use it in smaller touches, such as a lamp, frame, or bowl, so the corner feels brighter without turning flashy.

-What Usually Weakens the Money Corner
+What Weakens the Money Corner

 Stronger money-corner moves